Syntrojex/Calculin/README.md

 > 🎓 **Don't just get the answer.
 Understand the solution.**

 **No installation.
 No login.
 No account.
+No external APIs.
 Just open and start calculating.**

 👉 **[Open Calculin →](https://calculin.vercel.app)**